tkr-research/twinbreak/README.md

 During installation, follow these steps:

-- Press _ENTER} to view the license terms.
+- Press _ENTER_ to view the license terms.
-- Press _SPACE} to scroll to the end of the license terms.
+- Press _SPACE_ to scroll to the end of the license terms.
-- Type _yes} to accept the license agreement.
+- Type _yes_ to accept the license agreement.
-- Press _ENTER} to confirm the default location for conda environments.
+- Press _ENTER_ to confirm the default location for conda environments.
-- Type _yes} to enable automatic activation of conda on shell startup.
+- Type _yes_ to enable automatic activation of conda on shell startup.

 Afterward, restart your shell, such that conda is activated.
 The shell should look like this showing that the base conda environment is activated: